sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 .. figure:: ../../_assets/user-guide/salesforce/9.PNG
    :alt: salesforce
-   :width: 90%
+   :width: 65%

 Configure cdata JDBC Driver in Fire Insights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now cdata JDBC Driver jar can be configured in Fire Insights to Read and Write to Salesforce using JDBC Processors.
+Now, cdata JDBC Driver jar can be configured in Fire Insights to Read and Write to Salesforce using JDBC Processors.

-Below are steps to configure cdata JDBC Driver in Fire Insights and Read and Write to Salesforce.
+Below are the steps to configure cdata JDBC Driver in Fire Insights and read and write to Salesforce.

 - Copy the ``cdata.jdbc.salesforce.jar`` to ``fire-user-lib & fire-server-lib`` and restart the Fire server.
-- Login to Fire Insights application and Go inside project and workflow tab to create an example workflow with Read and Write to Salesforce using Read JDBC & Save JDBC Processors.
+- Login to Fire Insights application and Go inside project and workflow tab to create a sample workflow with Read and Write to Salesforce using Read JDBC & Save JDBC Processors.

 Read Salesforce
 ---------------